ulm0/gitlab/README.md

 GitLab only offers the Community Edition for Raspbery Pi, the Docker image is based on this one; in addition, only stable builds are containerized.

+**NOTE**: This image builds and replaces the Mattermost binary delivered with the Omnibus package, which is only for AMD64 as stated in the [Docs](https://docs.gitlab.com/omnibus/gitlab-mattermost/#pre-requisite).
+The binary bundled within this image is built for ARM, feel to use Mattermost as you please.

-The GitLab Docker image can be run in multiple ways:
+## The GitLab Docker image can be run in multiple ways:

 * [Run the image in Docker Engine](#run-the-image)
 * [Install GitLab using docker-compose](#install-gitlab-using-docker-compose)